SAP-samples/cap-service-integration-codejam/exercises/02-explore-basic-service/README.md

 1. There's a lot to unpack from the initial output of `cds watch`.
 What does the output tell you?

 1. `cds watch` is actually just a shortcut for another `cds` command.
 What is it?

+1. In the "Welcome to @sap/cds Server" landing page at <http://localhost:4004>, where do the details `Serving @acme/incidents-mgmt 1.0.0` come from?

 ---